 The same goes for a lot of the different colored peppercorns (some of which aren’t actually pepper…but that’s another story.)
-Buy these things whole and grind them in your spice grinder or blender and they’ll keep, literally for years.
-A small expense and a wallop of flavor.
-By the way, if you want some serious zing, toast your peppercorns for a minute and then grind.
+Buy peppers whole and they’ll keep for years.
+Grind them between two pans, in a blender or in a spice grinder.
+If you want some serious zing, toast your peppercorns for a minute and then grind.

-Dried Porcini Mushrooms: They seem expensive per pound, but they’re light and a little bit is generally all your need.
-They add a deep flavor (so often called Umami) to a lot of dishes – soups, stews, Asian dishes, Italian dishes.
-Pick them up in bulk in your store, or in the larger bags in the produce section and throw them in a mason jar – pack them in on a non humid day.
-They keep, literally, for years.
+Dried mushrooms add a deep Umami flavor to a lot of food: soups, stews, Asian dishes, Italian dishes.
+Pick them up in bulk in your store, or in the larger bags in the produce section and throw them in a mason jar on a non-humid day.

 I think it makes an incredible difference in my finished dishes, and of course, if you have homemade stock on hand, it takes just minutes to throw together an excellent soup.
 The other day my son had the “there’s nothing to eat” blues and I grabbed a Ziploc of chicken stock, threw in a few finely diced carrots and celery and let it simmer a few minutes, added some leftover rice and black pepper.
 It didn’t look like much but the taste was wonderful.